njpatel/APL/doc/joinoperator.md

 ### Cross-join

-Kusto doesn't natively provide a cross-join flavor.
+APL doesn't natively provide a cross-join flavor.
 You can't mark the operator with the `kind=cross`.
 To simulate, use a dummy key.

 `X | extend dummy=1 | join kind=inner (Y | extend dummy=1) on dummy`